damienfa/cordova-plugin-app-version/README.md

 ## Usage

 After `deviceReady` has fired you'll be able to access a new object in the global scope that contains both the app version and build number.

+For Browser platform, you'll be able to access "version", a app version based on "config.xml".

 ```javascript
 console.log(AppVersion.version); // e.g. "1.2.3"